 Flashing: Pieces of metal used to prevent water seepage into a building around any intersection or projection on a roof, such as vent pipes, chimneys, adjoining walls, dormers, and valleys.
 Galvanized metal flashing should be a minimum of 26-gauge.

-Flashing cement: See Asphalt Roof Cement.
+Flashing Cement: See Asphalt Roofing Cement.

 G

-Gable: The upper triangular portion of a sidewall that comes to a point at the ridge of a double-sloping roof.
+Gable: The upper triangular portion of a sidewall that comes to a point at the ridge of a double sloping roof.

 Gable Roof: A simple two-sided roof above a gable.
+Most common pitched roof style in North America.

 Gambrel Roof: A type of roof containing two sloping planes of different pitches on each side of the ridge.
 The lower plane has a steeper slope than the upper and contains a gable at each end.